pnp/PnP-PowerShell/Documentation/Get-PnPEventReceiver.md

 ```

 ### -Connection
-Connection to be used by cmdlet
+Optional connection to be used by cmdlet.
+Retrieve the value for this parameter by eiter specifying -ReturnConnection on Connect-PnPOnline or by executing Get-PnPConnection.

 ```yaml
 Type: SPOnlineConnection